Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 |/import||The setup program imports a local backup file.
 The backup file must be named "deskmanbackup.cfg" and must be located in the same directory.
 Contact support to create a backup file.|

 To upgrade Deskman, simply install the new version without uninstalling your old copy.
 If an old version is found, it will be automatically upgraded, when possible.

 - Export your restrictions to have backup

-- Sync will stop working until all installations use the same version
+- Sync may stop working properly with installations using a different version

 - Restrictions and settings should be preserved, but it depends on how old is your old version